How to Deal with Anxiety

 It’s always okay to ask for help.
 In fact, asking for help is brave.
 Looking to get started?
 Try talking to your doctor to learn more about how you are feeling and ways to take care of your mental health.

-If you’re dealing with anxiety, we can help.
+We can help you deal with anxiety.
 Text a Crisis Counselor at 741471 or use the mobile click to text button below to text from your phone.
 You’re not alone.